woziwrt/HA-Loxone-bridge/README.md

 you will need to:

 - Recreate the “host side” (container configuration / `docker run` / docker-compose) for your platform.
-- Adjust `main.py` to your own Home Assistant entities and Loxone setup.
+- Adjust `main.py` to your own Home Assistant entities and Loxone setup.[web:26]
 - Optionally, use the provided GitHub Actions workflow to build your own images.

 Think of this repository as a documented blueprint and toolbox, not as a one-click integration for every environment.